 Both Tony Potter and Barry Long regarded ‘The Work’ or ‘The Truth’ as a higher form of art, and seemed wary or even jealous of the esteem the ‘outer world’ usually accorded to the arts, as though they were distractions from the true art.
 Barry maintained that no art-form could lead to enlightenment – unless of course it was explicitly informed by ‘The Truth’, or ‘The Work’.
 (I thought it significant that Barry and Tony both liked Salvador Dali.)
 Potter’s doubts seemed to be less explicit and more about art school education.
 When it came to music, however, he saw different historical movements – mostly classical, apart from Traditional Jazz – to be conformable with progress on the lower branches of the Tree of Life, Kabbalah’s famous symbol of human and cosmic reality.
-Tony enthused about Mahler’s eighth symphony, with its setting of Goethe’s Faust (‘Alles Vergängliche Ist nur ein Gleichnis’ ).
+Tony enthused about Mahler’s eighth symphony, with its settings of the Veni Creator Spiritus and Goethe’s Faust (‘Alles Vergängliche Ist nur ein Gleichnis’ ).
 In terms of the Tree, he considered Holst’s Hymn of Jesus to be advanced, whereas atonal music, modern Jazz and pop music represented a regression, though Potter – himself an occasional folk singer – particularly admired Joan Baez.
-Personally I took issue with Barry Long’s view of the arts, but I must admit that some of my artist colleagues who may never have been involved in an esoteric group, often share the view that an art form such as painting can never by itself enlighten anybody.
+Personally I took issue with Barry Long’s view of the arts, but I must admit that some of my artist colleagues, who may never have been involved in an esoteric group, often share the view that an art form such as painting can never by itself enlighten anybody.

 On the occasion of my first meeting with Barry he undertook to guide us in penetrating more deeply into the unconscious.
 His credentials, he claimed, were that he Loved God and spoke the Truth.
 Then, to establish common ground with his predominantly artistic audience, he described his own view of artistic activity, using an image reminiscent of the prisoners in Plato’s cave who could only see shadows on a wall.
 In some ways it was more striking than Plato, but basically meant that whereas the artist’s back is turned to reality, the man or woman, as distinct from the artist, has to face reality.
 Art was for the delectation and edification of the world, but you as a human being do not exist for that purpose.